 This week, I'd challenge you to begin the process of diagnosing what is true about your words.
 Ask God to show you the truth about your words, listen to what you speak and how you speak, and treasure up God's word in your heart so you can speak in ways that please God.

 Next week we'll consider what the book of James has to say about our words.
-If you have the chance read the book of James before next Sunday.
+If you have the chance before next Sunday read James 1:19-20, 1:26-27, 3:1-12.